kompetenzbolzen/meteo_toolbox/Readme.md

 ## Data Sources

-Currently, only the *DWD* models *ICON*, *ICON-EU* and *ICON-D2* are supported via the [DWD OpenData site](https://opendata.dwd.de/weather/nwp/).
+Currently, *DWD* models *ICON*, *ICON-EU* and *ICON-D2* fom [DWD OpenData site](https://opendata.dwd.de/weather/nwp/) and Sounding Data from the *University of Wyoming* [Atmospheric Science Radiosonde Archive](http://weather.uwyo.edu/upperair/bufrraob.shtml) are supported.
-I plan to extend that to at least [ECMWF OpenData](https://www.ecmwf.int/en/forecasts/datasets/open-data) and the *University of Wyoming* [Atmospheric Science Radiosonde Archive](http://weather.uwyo.edu/upperair/bufrraob.shtml).
+I plan to extend that to at least [ECMWF OpenData](https://www.ecmwf.int/en/forecasts/datasets/open-data).

 It is my goal to make every plotter work with as many data sources as possible, to enable the parallel usage of as many datasources as possible.